zakiournani/Simple-MPI-cluster-on-Kubernetes/README.md

 the service would assure the nodes recognition from the master using kubernetes DNS.
 Statefullsets are used to give an identity to every deployment.

 ## How to run
-1. Build the Master and worker image based on the base image here present ( you could use the same image for both and use a entrypoint script that executes differently according to the node type)
+1. Build the Master and worker image based on the base image here present ( you could use the same image for both and use a entrypoint script that executes differently according to the node type).

-2.
+2. Change Values on servicemaster.yaml and serviceworker.yaml before you create the services/deployments (to create many workers and no to create a file for every worker, it's possible to define a template using Helm)

+3. kubectl create -f <file.yaml>

+4. Depending on you entrypoint, the master could initiate a preset job (that was the usecase in my context), or it could be deployed as a published service that recieves queries and launches executions (many things are imaginable in this area using replicas and proxies ...).